yegle/your-dns/README.md

 DNS-over-TLS service on port 853 and foward your request through PiHole then to Google DNS.

-**NOTE**: if you don't trust Google, please modify `./stubby/stubby.yml` and specify a different `upstream_recursive_servers`.
+**NOTE**: if you don't trust Google, please modify `Corefile.backend` and specify a different server.
 A list of available DNS-over-TLS name server is available at https://dnsprivacy.org/wiki/display/DP/DNS+Privacy+Test+Servers.

 1. Create a network called `infra_network`.
 (Why not create the network